asearfos/chipper/docs/chipper_manual.md

 1. [Download](https://github.com/CreanzaLab/chipper/releases) the correct version of Chipper for your operating system.
 2. Unzip the folder, extracting all files.
+3. Run the application file.<br/>
+   - Windows
-3. *Windows:* Navigate into the start_chipper folder and double click the Application file (.exe) named start_chipper, which may have a bird as an icon.
-The first time you try to open the file, you may receive the message "Windows Defender SmartScreen prevented an unrecognized app from starting.
+     * Navigate into the start_chipper folder and double click the Application file (.exe) named start_chipper, which may have a bird as an icon.
+     * The first time you try to open the file, you may receive the message "Windows Defender SmartScreen prevented an unrecognized app from starting.
 Running this app might put your PC at risk."
         Click "More info" and then select "Run anyway".
-You will now see a terminal window open.<br/>
+      * You will now see a terminal window open.
+   - Mac

-    *Mac:* Navigate into the start_chipper folder and double click the Unix executable file named start_chipper.
-The first time you try to open the file, you may receive the message "start_chipper can't be opened because it is from an unidentified developer".
+     * Navigate into the start_chipper folder and double click the Unix executable file named start_chipper.
+     * The first time you try to open the file, you may receive the message "start_chipper can't be opened because it is from an unidentified developer".
 If so, right click on the file and select "Open".
 Click "Open" again on the popup to confirm.
-You will now see a terminal window open.
+      * You will now see a terminal window open.
+      * If you continue to receive pop-ups indicating the developer cannot be identified or verified, you will need to update which apps you allow.
+(Common for macOS Catalina.)
+        >- Open System Preferences > Security & Privacy > General.
+Under “Allow apps downloaded from:” select “Anywhere”.
+If this is not           an option, continue to the next step.

-    *Linux:* Open the terminal and type
+        >- Open Terminal and enter
-    "/path/to/start_chipper/start_chipper" without quotes and replacing
+            ```
+            $ sudo spctl --master-disable
+            ```
+        >- Reopen System Preferences.
+The third option "Anywhere" should now be available.
+Click the lock, type your password, and select this option.
+        >- Try again to click and run the executable file named start_chipper.
+        >- Once you successfully run Chipper, you can change the “Allow apps downloaded from” setting back to the default to restore               security.
+   - Linux

-    "/path/to" with the full file location.
-Hit enter.
+     * Open the terminal and type ```$ /path/to/start_chipper/start_chipper"```, replacing "/path/to" with the full file location.
+     * Hit enter.

 4. The Chipper landing page will soon open.
 Note, this can take some time to load the first time.
 If it does not open, close the terminal and try opening the start_chipper file again.
 For best performance, we recommend